jvandenaardweg/coinaly/README.md

 ## Setup
 Currently the setup is a self hosted solution, untill we figured out the most secure way to store your Bittrex API key and secrets.

-For this setup we used the standard VueJS Webpack template.
-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 1. Download this Git repo
 2. In that repo folder create a `.env` file with the contents:
 ```
 BITTREX_API_KEY=XXX
 BITTREX_API_SECRET=XXX
 ```
+Where "XXX" is your Bittrex API key and secret which can be created here: [https://bittrex.com/Manage#sectionApi](https://bittrex.com/Manage#sectionApi).

+*API permissions*
-Where "XXX" is your Bittrex API key and secret.
-We don't need "withdrawl" permissions, so you can leave that switch off.
+Important: We don't need "withdrawl" permissions, so you can leave that switch off.
+"Read info" is the minimal permission, so we can read your balances and orders.
+If you enable "Trade limit" and "Trade market" you can also trade from within the website.
+But if you don't feel comfortable enabling that, we understand, you can leave it off.
 <img src="https://www.dropbox.com/s/3yk5nqh00rijhlu/bittrexapikeypermissions.png?raw=1" />

 3. Install all the dependencies: `yarn install`